Release date: December 21st, 2017Download

 While it is not recommended to use a custom tab order (for reasons of accessibility and usability), specifying a tab index higher than zero on a widget will override the natural tab order in the same way as the

 tabindex attribute in HTML.
 This also means that it is no longer an error to use the same tab index value multiple times within the same page.

 Within a data view, list view, data grid, or template grid, tab index values are local to that container.
 The tab index of the container itself will determine its position in the surrounding tab order.

-- We fixed the issue where special characters were not always displayed correctly in OData.
+- We fixed an issue where special characters were not always displayed correctly in OData.
 (Ticket 58915)

-- We fixed the issue where XML schemas containing DTD segments failed to import.
+- We fixed an issue where XML schemas containing DTD segments failed to import.
 Instead, the DTD segments are now ignored.
 (Ticket 58805)

 - We now make sure the request body of REST call actions is cleared when the HTTP method is changed to GET or DELETE.